Amazon Prom Dress Transformation

 Oh and we added tulle off the shoulder sleeves.

 NOW the MOMENT you have been waiting for!!!!

 Madi’s Princess Prom dress.
 A Disney looking mix of Belle and the Floating Lantern scene from Tangled.

 As for her prom, she had a blast and shined like no other.

 I wish you could see how much it sparkled!!!

 The final outcome looked like Belle from beauty and the beast mixed with Rapunzel’s lantern scene.
 Very fitting, since my sister loves Disney, like to an extreme level.

 Exhibit A: Her Birthday Gift/DisneyBound Outfit/Swing Dress I made her.

 This dress transformation is only the start of something bigger.
 I'll let you in on a little secret, I have been collecting used/old/sample wedding dresses and starting transformations on them.
 Meaning you might see someday, pop up sales of painted and altered one-of-a-kind wedding dresses. 😉

-PS: This dress (Size 6-8, removable tulle sleeves) will most likely be for sale once I get it back, do a few touch ups.
-If your interested comment below and I will email you when it's available.
+PS: This dress (Size 6-8, removable tulle sleeves) will most likely be for sale once I get it back and do a few touch-ups.
+If you’re interested, comment below and I will email you when it's available.